rpattn/go_cmms/docs/nextjs_auth_guide.md

 This guide shows how to wire a Next.js app to the Go API in this repo.
 It covers local auth (username/password + TOTP), OIDC sign-in (Microsoft/Google/GitHub), handling MFA, and two integration modes: direct CORS or same-origin proxy.

+> Production Notes / Security Checklist
+>
+> - Configure the API with a `frontend.url` (and `frontend.post_login_path`) so OAuth/OIDC callbacks redirect to a known base URL.
+Do not rely on header-derived fallbacks.
+> - Ensure cookies are secure: when running cross-site (different domains), set backend cookie to `SameSite=None` and `Secure=true` (HTTPS required).
+In same-site dev, `SameSite=Lax` is fine.
+> - Always use `credentials: 'include'` in fetch calls so the `session` cookie is sent.
+> - Prefer invitation-based org membership; avoid public self-join via `org_slug` in production.
+> - Treat session IDs as secrets; do not log or display them in admin UIs.

 ## Integration Modes

 - Direct CORS (simple)